jtmancilla/fastapi-poc/README.md

 - http://0.0.0.0:8000/docs
 - http://0.0.0.0:8000/redoc

-## Test with postman
+## Testing with postman

-you import the collection file includen in this repo: [FastAPI POC.postman_collection.json](./FastAPI POC.postman_collection.json)
+You can import and use the collection file included in this repo: [FastAPI POC.postman_collection.json](./FastAPI POC.postman_collection.json)